-«Customer Name»’s election to reduce the amount of power purchased at the Tier 2 Long-Term Rate shall be binding for the remaining term of the Agreement.
+«Customer Name»’s election under section 2.3.3.1 shall be binding for the remaining term of the Agreement.

-If «Customer Name» elects to reduce the amount of power it is obligated to purchase at the Tier 2 Long-Term Rate, then «Customer Name» shall serve the amount of the reduction with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination and amounts of (1), (2) and (3).
+If «Customer Name» elects to reduce its Tier 2 Long-Term Rate election amount pursuant to section 2.3.3.1, then «Customer Name» shall serve the amount of the reduction with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).